whiteheadol/git_homework/thoughts.md

 I want to try the Driver/Navigator exercise more often.
 It has been helpful in helping me commit things to memory so far.
 I am also committed to maintaining my calendar system.
 Specifically, breaking larger tasks into smaller blocks.

+Shoutout to Amy Holt for helping me with my computer setup.
+I had trouble with Homebrew right off the bat, and she was a wonderful resource for getting me back on track.